A/N: Warning for more violence in this chapter.

 “Even better.
 Now Gareth, stop making this poor nurse wait on you.
 I’ll be here when you get back.
 You can thank me more then.”

 Gareth followed the nurse deeper into the hospital.
 After ushering him into a barren room, she bade him sit while she moved to an old sink in the corner.
-It clanged and rattled when she turned it on, and the water ran red for a moment before clearing.
-A moment later, she returned to Gareth with a bowl of water and a cloth and began to clean the caked blood from off his face.
+It clanged and rattled when she turned it on, and the water ran red with rust for a moment before clearing.
+A moment later, she approached Gareth with a bowl of water and a cloth and began to clean the caked blood from off his face.

 Gareth gritted his teeth through it, and by the time she’d finished, the water in the bowl was a dusky red.
-With a gentle, “Wait here,” the nurse left the room and returned minutes later with a small canvas bag in hand.
+The nurse left the room and returned minutes later with a small canvas bag in hand.
 Gareth almost dropped it when she handed it to him, not expecting it to be cold and wet.

 “Ice,” she explained with an encouraging smile.
 “For the swelling.”